Skip to content

 What Lenders Actually Do

 Not all lenders offer automated appraisals, and those that do may restrict their use to specific transaction types.
+Working with a Investment Property Mortgage Team: Who You Need can help you navigate these options.
 Many lenders use AVMs behind the scenes even when ordering traditional appraisals—as screening tools, risk monitors, or checks against potentially inflated appraisals.

 Ask your lender early in the process: